yearn/yearn-vaults/SPECIFICATION.md

 NOTE: Updates must not trigger an instability in the Vault, especially when considering other Strategies' update rates

-1. The Strategy can interact with it's connected Vault, and obtain capital according to it's current borrowing limit
+1. The Strategy can interact with its connected Vault, and obtain capital according to its current borrowing limit
 2. The Strategy can interact with any external system required to turn the capital borrowed into returns for the Vault
-3. The Strategy defines triggers for either Governance, the Strategist, or the Keeper to update or adjust it's position(s), based on on-chain activity, the synchronization frequency, and externalized gas costs
+3. The Strategy defines triggers for either Governance, the Strategist, or the Keeper to update or adjust its position(s), based on on-chain activity, the synchronization frequency, and externalized gas costs
 4. The Vault can migrate the debt and positions of the Strategy to a newer version of that strategy
 5. Either Governance or the Strategist can trigger Emergency Exit Mode